hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/ReadMe.md

     * [Generated HTML R Notebook][24]
       * The drawback of R Notebook is, its output cannot be visualizable in GitHub.
 But when using `plotly` in R, no need credentials as python does.
       * When using PCA first 3 principle components to see how they seperate gender
+      * "k" means the number of selected principle components, when k is smaller, PCA has larger reconstruction error than autoencoder, but when k became larger, the reconstruction error became the same
       <p align="left">
 <img width="400" height="300" src="https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/AI_Experiments/images/PCA_3d.png">
  </p>